We do charity to contribute to someone’s happiness…

 It encourages the act of giving and rewards us almost immediately.

-Giving sadaqah, helping, and supporting others strengthen our hearts, improve our mental health, help us deal with chronic conditions, and even assist us against weight issues.
+All the acts of giving, helping, and supporting others strengthen our hearts, improve our mental health, help us deal with chronic conditions, and even assist us against weight issues.

 Did you know these?